Staying in Thailand’s vibrant capital

 We think it’s chaotic, exciting and endlessly fascinating.

-We’ve stayed in several parts of Bangkok over the last two decades, from budget guesthouses near Khao San Road to modern hotels in Sukhumvit.
+We’ve stayed in several parts of Bangkok over two decades, from budget guesthouses near Khao San Road to modern hotels in Sukhumvit.

-Each area really has its own charm and completely changes how you experience the city.
+Each area really has its own charm and completely changes how you experience the city, which is why choosing the best area to stay in Bangkok can have such a big impact on your trip.

-In this guide to where to stay in Bangkok, we share our favourite areas and hotel picks for every budget – from backpacker stays to elegant riverside escapes and modern hotels with rooftop pools.
+In this guide to the best places to stay in Bangkok, we share our favourite areas and hotel picks for every budget – from backpacker stays to elegant riverside escapes and modern hotels with rooftop pools.

 Where to stay in Bangkok?

-- Luxury: Mandarin Oriental Bangkok – One of Bangkok’s most luxurious hotels with a riverside pool and 10 restaurants (2 of which have Michelin stars).
+- Luxury: Mandarin Oriental Bangkok – One of Bangkok’s most luxurious hotels with a riverside pool and 11 restaurants (one of which has two Michelin stars).

 - Value for money: Grande Centre Point Surawong Bangkok – Airy rooms, a rooftop pool with skyline views and extra perks like a gym and gaming room – all without the luxury price tag.